wawandco/goechoservice/README.md

 Using this code requires Go 1.17+ and thrift 1.15 installed in the development machine.

 ### Generating Thrift code
-Before attempting to run the code you will need to generate the thrift layers with:
+Before attempting to run the code you will need to generate the thrift layers by running the following command within the project root folder:

 ```
 thrift --gen go echoservice.thrift